neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 .. code-block:: bash

-	$ ./flow3 flow3:doctrine:migrate --path <where/to/write/the.sql>
+	$ ./flow flow:doctrine:migrate --path <where/to/write/the.sql>

 This will result in output that looks similar to the following: